eepeterson/openmc_fusion_benchmarks/fng_dose/R2S.md

    this shouldn't be necessary but right now the `reduce_chain` argument doesn't work when C0 is present)

-## Neutron transport + activation
+## Full R2S calculation

-Run `activate.py` to run the activation calculation and create `activation/sources.pkl`.
+Run `r2s.py <cooling_time>` to run the neutron transport, activation, and photon transport calculation.
+An intermediate `activation/sources.pkl` file is create with the generate decay photon source.
 This script has an `--operator` command-line argument that can be set to "coupled" or "independent", controlling which transport operator is used in the calculation.

-## Photon transport

-Run `run_photon_dose.py <time>` to generate photon sources based on the `activation/sources.pkl` file at the specified cooling time.